Choosing the Correct Beam Delivery Method

 For Your CO2 Laser Cutting Application

 The COlaser source can be thought of in a general sense like the engine in a car.
-You may have a great engine in your vehicle, but if the transmission is poor or the wheels fall off then you are not going to get very far down the road.
-This is much the same with laser processing systems: great care must be taken not only in choosing the correct Synrad laser source, but also in delivering that laser beam to the target material in the most efficient manner possible for the application requirements.
+You may have a great engine in your vehicle, but if the transmission is poor or the wheels fall off, then you are not going to get very far down the road.
+This is much the same with laser processing systems: great care must be taken not only in choosing the correct Synrad laser source, but also in delivering that laser beam to the target material in the most efficient beam delivery method possible for the application requirements.

 Two Common Beam Delivery Methods